OpenGATE/Gate/docs/source_and_particle_management.rst

 ExtendedVSource
 ---------------

-The *ExtendedVSource* is an extension of the basic GATE's VSource class which defines sources.
-With this source it is possible to define sources of gammas from positronium decay.
+The *ExtendedVSource* is an extension of the basic GATE's VSource class, which provides the model for the positronium decay.

 All properties of VSource source are inherited by ExtendedVSource.

-There are povided two types of positronium decays channels: 2 gammas decay (from parapositronium (pPs) decay) and 3 gammas decay (from orthopositronium (oPs) decay).
-Additionaly, it is possible to add deexcitation (prompt) gamma for decay.
+Two positronium decays channels are provided: two-photon decay (parapositronium (pPs) decay) and three-photon decay (orthopositronium (oPs) decay).
+Additionally, it is possible to add de-excitation (prompt) gamma to the decay model.

 Creating a source
 ~~~~~~~~~~~~~~~~~